First Alert Weather Day Thursday: Snow and Blowing Snow to Impact Morning and Evening Commutes

 Looking Ahead to a Warming Trend Next Week after a Snowy and Chilly End to This Week

-Through the afternoon and into the evening, we will continue to see the rain/snow mix in Lakes Country.
-Along the International Border, however, we will continue to see the snow up there push to the east.
-Some places may have a bit of icing by the evening commute, so care should be taken when on the roads.
-Temperatures for most of the area will remain fairly mild.

-As we get ready for bed tonight, the rain/snow mix will have moved out of the area, while the snow in the north will continue and become a bit more widespread.
-The heaviest of the snow will remain in along the Highway 2 Corridor and points north.
-The winds will be a bit stronger for folks in North Dakota.
+Snow in the north will continue and become a bit more widespread to the east.
+The majority of the snow will remain in along the Highway 2 Corridor and points north.
+Accumulation of 1-3″ is expected by the pre-dawn hours of Thursday.
+The winds will be a bit stronger for folks in North Dakota overnight as well.
 They will be out of the north at about 25-30 mph.
 In the east, the winds will be weaker and out of the east.

-There will be a little bit of a lull in the snow overnight and into the wee hours of the morning.
-However, the snow will become more widespread as we start to head out the door in the morning.
+There will be a little bit of a lull in the snow by the wee hours of the morning.
+However, the next round of snow moves in from the southwest as we start to head out the door in the morning.
 At that point, temperatures will be around 20° for most.
-The winds strong out of the north.
+The winds strong out of the north will lead to blowing snow for many.
+Roads will be icy!

 By lunchtime, the snow will mostly be contained to Lakes Country and our eastern counties.
 Temps will continue to be around 20°.
 The winds will continue to blow out of the north at about 25-30 mph.